jnsi/Getting-and-Cleaning-W4-Assessment/README.md

-THE DATASET OF THE PROJECT FOR PEER ASSESSMENT ;it includes the following files:
+THE DATASET OF THE PROJECT FOR PEER ASSESSMENT : it includes the following files:
 =============================================================================

 - 'README.md'